 For team campaigns only: If you’re a team manager, in the “contributions” tab you will be able to keep track of the rewards each athlete must fulfil.

-We will send your funds to your bank account or PayPal account approx.10 days after your campaign ends.
+We will send your funds to your PayPal account approx.10 days after your campaign ends.
 You can then connect your bank account to your PayPal account and transfer the money between accounts.

 For more details about connecting your bank account, watch this.